leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: uveitis-cause-retina
 - What causes uveitis?
+- What causes inflammation in the eye
+- Why did I get uveitis
+- Can uveitis spread to my other eye
+- what is the cause of uveitis
+- what predisposes to uveitis
 - What causes uveitis?
+- What causes inflammation in the eye
+- Why did I get uveitis
+- Can uveitis spread to my other eye
+- what is the cause of uveitis
+- what predisposes to uveitis
 - What causes inflammation in the eye?
 - What contributes to inflammation of the uvea?
 - Who are at risk of uveitis?